French submarine Eurydice (Q130): Pre-World War II

 Eurydice arrived at Casablanca in French Morocco on 19 June 1930.
 In July 1932, she participated in the investigation of the loss of the submarine Prométhée, which had sunk suddenly in the English Channel during her sea trials on 7 July 1932 with the loss of 62 lives.
 Eurydice subsequently arrived at Île-de-Bréhat on 18 September 1932 and at Brest on 25 September 1932.

 Eurydice arrived at Cherbourg on 10 May 1933 and at Brest on 24 May 1934.
 She got underway from Cherbourg on 6 June 1934 for exercises, returning to Cherbourg on 13 June 1934.
 After arriving at Le Havre on 22 November 1934, she returned to Cherbourg, which she reached on 24 November 1934.
 On 28 November 1934, she got underway from Cherbourg to conduct exercises with the submarines Oréade and Orphée.

 On 12 March 1935, Eurydice arrived at Dieppe from Le Havre.
 She got back underway on 15 March 1935 bound for Boulogne.
 She arrived at Le Havre on 15 April 1935.

 Eurydice arrived at Paimpol from Cherbourg on 14 August 1936.
 On 16 October 1936, she departed Le Havre bound for Dunkirk.
 On 30 October 1936, she arrived at Paimpol after a voyage from Carantec.

 World War II

 French Navy

 When World War II began on 1 September 1939 with the German invasion of Poland, Eurydice was part of the 14th Submarine Division — a part of the 2nd Submarine Squadron in the 6th Squadron — along with her sister ships Ariane and Danaé and the submarine Diane, based at Oran in Algeria.
 France entered the war on the side of the Allies on 3 September 1939.
 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 The Battle of France ended in France's defeat and an armistice with Germany and Italy on 22 June 1940.
-When the armistice when into effect on 25 June 1940, Eurydice still was based at Oran.
+When the armistice went into effect on 25 June 1940, Eurydice still was based at Oran.